Throvn/nextcoin/README.md

 # Nextcoin
-I had to code a cryptocurrency whith blockchain for my CS class
+I had to code a cryptocurrency which uses blockchain for my CS class

 This is the result and my first try :)